Stage 1 Fire Restrictions, effective Aug. 12, 2025, for unincorporated western Boulder County.

 • Just over 40% of housing units in Boulder County were constructed before 1978, when lead was most prevalent.

-• Approximately 56% of homes across the county were built before 1988 when asbestos-containing materials were more commonly used.
+• Approximately 56% of homes nationwide were built before 1988, when asbestos-containing materials were more commonly used.

 Health and safety concerns in the home extend beyond air quality and include: